BTNeandertha1/BTDiablo/README.md

 - Chilling Armor
    - Infinite Duration
 Lightning Spells:
+- Chain lightning
+   - increased Synergy from 4% to 9%
 - Sorceress's Thunderstorm now casts a Nova after striking just like in PD2
 - Static is Always 60%
 - Thunderstorm now casts a Nova after striking